 As noted above, lead agencies have the discretion to set or apply their own thresholds of significance.
 (Center for Biological Diversity v.
-California Dept. of Fish & Wildlife (2015) 62 Cal.4th 204, 218-223 [lead agency had discretion to use compliance with AB 32's emissions goals as a significance threshold]).
+California Dept. of Fish & Wildlife (2015) 62 Cal.4th 204, 218-223 [lead agency had discretion to use compliance with AB 32's emissions goals as a significance threshold]; Save Cuyama Valley v.
+County of Santa Barbara (2013) 213 Cal.App.4th at p.
+1068.)
 However, Section 21099 of the Public Resources Code states that the criteria for determining the significance of transportation impacts must promote: (1) reduction of greenhouse gas emissions; (2) development of multimodal transportation networks; and (3) a diversity of land uses.
-It further directed OPR to provide guidance on criteria for determining significance.
+It further directed OPR to prepare and develop criteria for determining significance.
 (Pub.
 Resources Code, § 21099, subd. (b)(1).)
 This section provides OPR's suggested thresholds, as well as considerations for lead agencies that choose to adopt their own thresholds.